NynaSunner/NynaSunner.github.io/about.md

 My native language is spanish, I learnt english mostly on my own so please correct me if I say anything wrong

-I'm usually just chillin' so don't hesitate to hit me up, though I'm awful at trivial talk so please don't DM me if you don't have a conversation topic or a question, also please [don't just say "hi"](https://nohello.net/) and [don't ask to ask](https://dontasktoask.com/)
+I'm usually just chillin' so don't hesitate to hit me up, though I'm awful at trivial talk so please don't DM me if you don't have a conversation topic or a question, also please [don't just say "hi"](https://nohello.net/) (because I'll think you're a scammer and ignore you) and [don't ask to ask](https://dontasktoask.com/)

 ## Some of my interests

-**<u>Current fixation(s)</u>:** <abbr tabindex="0" title="Those are Fire Emblem Genealogy of the Holy War, and Fire Emblem Thracia 776">the Jugdral FE games</abbr>, Dungeon Meshi, Sky: children of the Light
+**<u>Current fixation(s)</u>:** <abbr tabindex="0" title="Those are Fire Emblem Genealogy of the Holy War, and Fire Emblem Thracia 776">the Jugdral FE games</abbr>, Palworld, Dungeon Meshi

 Black star ★ means I'm currently obsessing about it<br>
 White star ☆ means I'm more interested in it <abbr tabindex="0" title="And thus I'm more likely to obsess about it soon">than usual</abbr>